All apples can be juiced, but if you want press your own apple cider these varieties offer the best quality color and flavor.

 A good-tasting cross between Northern Spy and Golden Delicious.

-Esopus Spitzenberg is one of the best-flavored American heirloom apples, and a favourite of Thomas Jefferson.
+Esopus Spitzenberg is one of the best-flavored American heirloom apples, and a favorite of Thomas Jefferson.

 A high-quality late-season eating apple with plenty of interesting flavor.